1) What do we mean when we use the terms monohybrid cross

 Answer: C

-If both children are of blood type M, which of the following is possible?
+If both children are of blood type M, which of the

 A) Each parent is either M or MN.